willmillar/willmillar.github.io/_posts/2013-03-27-design-career-primer.md

 - The print industry is slowly but steadily drying up and work is becoming more challenging to find

-#### 4. Various Media Client-side
+#### 4. Various media client-side

-TV/video, movies, magazines, etc. all have scores of designers working on their products, but from what I understand, this industry can be about knowing people and being able to get to the right locations (New York or L.A.).
+TV/video, movies, magazines, etc. all have scores of designers working on their products, but from what I understand, this industry can be about knowing people and being able to get to the right locations (New York or LA).

 ##### Pros:
 - Sexy work